biolab/orange2/docs/reference/rst/Orange.data.table.rst

         An integer that is increased whenever the table is changed.
-This is not foolproof, since the object cannot detect when individual examples are changed.
+This is not foolproof, since the object cannot detect when individual instances are changed.
 It will, however, catch any additions and removals from the table.

     .. attribute:: random_generator